katekazane/bggn213/class09/class09.md

     ## [1] 10

-We have how many there are, but to find out the names, we need to reference the values again.
+After calculating how many columns are mean values, we want to find out the names of those columns. *note: remember we need to reference the columns again*

 ``` r
 inds <- grep("_mean",colnames(wisc.data))